deviodigital/boostbox/README.txt

 6. Another example popup using a pattern from the Powder theme

 == Changelog ==

+= 2.0.1 =
+*   Added notice about potential disruption to plugin updates by Matthew Mullenweg and what our next steps will be in `boostbox.php`

 = 2.0.0 =
 *   Added 2 new AJAX functions for fetching posts in `admin/class-boostbox-admin.php`